prrathnayake/conveyancers-marketplace/README.md

 > The first administrator account is provisioned from `ADMIN_SEED_EMAIL` and `ADMIN_SEED_PASSWORD{,_HASH}` in your environment.
 Set the same `JWT_SECRET` for both the public site and the admin portal so that sessions are shared.

+Backend services emit structured JSON log lines to the repository-level `logs/` directory (override with the `LOG_DIRECTORY` environment variable).
+The “System logs” view inside the admin portal surfaces the most recent entries per service so operators can review workflow interactions without shell access.

 ### Backend (C++ services)

 ```bash